iotaledger/susee-streams-poc/app-srv-connector-mock/README.md

 The *streams-poc-lib* provides a test application in its main.c file (sensor/streams-poc-lib/main/main.c) that can be used to test the library via a WIFI connection instead of a LoRaWAN connection.

-The binary packages that are send via WIFI cannot be sent directly to the *IOTA-Bridge*.
-The packages need to be posted to the *IOTA-Bridge* using the `lorawan-rest` API endpoints of the *IOTA-Bridge*.
+The binary packages that are send via WIFI cannot be sent directly to the *IOTA Bridge*.
+The packages need to be posted to the *IOTA Bridge* using the `lorawan-rest` API endpoints of the *IOTA Bridge*.

-This *AppServer Connector Mockup Tool* receives the binary packages from the *Streams POC Library* test application via a socket connection and posts these packages to the *IOTA-Bridge* `lorawan-rest` API functions.
+This *AppServer Connector Mockup Tool* receives the binary packages from the *Streams POC Library* test application via a socket connection and posts these packages to the *IOTA Bridge* `lorawan-rest` API functions.
 The resulting response is transmitted via the socket connection back to the *Streams POC Library* test application.

-In a real world scenario a service running on the *LoRaWAN Application Server* (or tightly connected to it) would post the binary packages received via LoRaWAN (resp. e.g. via MQTT) to the *IOTA-Bridge* via the `lorawan-rest` API endpoints.
-Finally, the binary response received from the *IOTA-Bridge* would be send back to the *Sensor* via the *LoRaWAN Application Server*.
+In a real world scenario a service running on the *LoRaWAN Application Server* (or tightly connected to it) would post the binary packages received via LoRaWAN (resp. e.g. via MQTT) to the *IOTA Bridge* via the `lorawan-rest` API endpoints.
+Finally, the binary response received from the *IOTA Bridge* would be send back to the *Sensor* via the *LoRaWAN Application Server*.

 ## Prerequisites and Build
 Please have a look at the [Prerequisites](../README.md#build-prerequisites)